 This course is suitable for messengers, drivers, mail room staff and courier drivers.

-This workshop is NQF aligned – some of the Unit Standards (U/S) covered are:
+This workshop is NQF aligned (Level 4) and include Unit Standards (U/S):

 U/S 246740 – Customer Service (Customer needs, expectations, dissatisfaction, enhancement of quality of service).

 U/S 14342 – Time Management (Manage time and work processes within a business environment).

 U/S 7790 – Telephone etiquette and Customer Service.

 U/S 14359 – Listening skills and business etiquette.

 U/S 9875 – Vehicle safety and attitude towards customers and company property and live-long learning.

 U/S 25862 / 14656 – HIV / Aids Awareness (including STDs)

 Realise the importance of your job and how it fits into the smooth running of the organisation